-- Double click Automator app in right panel, it will open below dialog.
+- Double click the Automator app in the right panel, it will open the below dialog.

-- Double click Service app in above picture, then select files or folders in service receives selected drop down list, and select Finder in the drop down list after it.
+- Double click Service app in the above picture, then select files or folders in Service receives selected drop-down list, and select Finder in the drop-down list after it.

-- Drag and drop Copy to Clipboard action from left actions library to right panel.
+- Drag and drop Copy to Clipboard action from left actions library to the right panel.

-- Click the menu item, it will copy selected folder’s absolute path in MacOS clipboard.
+- Click the menu item, it will copy the selected folder’s absolute path in macOS clipboard.
 Open a text editor and paste the path value there to see it.